brianscherner/fly-fishing-journal/README.md

 # Fly Fishing Journal

-#### An application that allows a user to log their past fly fishing trips, as well as their planned future trips.
-This serves as my capstone project for Epicodus.
+#### An application that allows fly fishing enthusiasts to efficiently manage their past and future trips.

 #### By Brian Scherner